Autosport International

 Autosport International is a four-day motorsport event that includes a two-day trade show for industry professionals and a two-day public show.

 It is held at the NEC, in Birmingham, United Kingdom and operated by Motorsport Network, usually in the second week of January.
-The 2023 show will be held on 12 - 15 January.
+The 2024 show will be held on the 9–12 January.

 It typically has 32,000 trade visitors and 63,000 public visitors, 5,000 of whom are from overseas and 80% of whom are male.